jangsus1/Patch-Labeling-Study/adaptive_blur/assets/welcome.md

-# Welcome to the Labeling Study – Tool Comparisons
+# Welcome to the Labeling Study

 ## Purpose
 Thank you for participating!
 This study explores how people annotate visualizations with certain tasks.
 Your input will help improve visualization research.